 - Nonprofit: how do we pause the race of quantifiable short-term impact to nurture deeper, longer 7th-generation "living bridges" type of transformation?

 - Leadership: how do we balance a command-and-control leadership in a one-to-many structure with a search-and-amplify "laddership" of an emergent, many-to-many network?

-Commemorating Gandhi's birthday, we held a series of conversations around "Law of Love" in October, and following that, we are ready to host a week-long Pod, with one day dedicated to each of these five sectors of society.
-We will also be joined by couple of remarkable guest speakers -- Michael Nagler, Rajni Bakshi and Kazuya Ishii who are Gandhian scholars, social change luminaries and love warriors.
+Commemorating Gandhi's birthday, we held a series of conversations around "Law of Love" last year, which inspired us to explore these five sectors of society more deeply.
+Past Pods have also included remarkable guest speakers -- like Michael Nagler, Rajni Bakshi and Kazuya Ishii who are Gandhian scholars, social change luminaries and love warriors.

 We'll start with a virtual orientation call to connect all Pod participants and volunteers and to take you through the process of daily prompts and other pod details.

 For these 6 days, all of us will get a daily email prompt with a "head" reading and a "hands" practice, and a "heart" reflection, curated by the volunteers.
 Everyone is expected to engage in the daily exercises and then submit our reflections, on a private feed.
 As you submit your responses, you'll also get to read other participant responses.

 Time: 1-3 hours per day.
 This is self-regulated with plenty to scope to go deeper and spend more time. :)